• About the theatre

 Rosencrantz, the Courtier

-VICTOR SHURALEV
+VICTOR SHURALYOV

 Guildenstern, the Courtier

-ANDREY MATYUKOV
+ANDREI MATYUKOV

 Horatio, Hamlet’s Friend